quantum33/ts-fizzbuzz/README.md

 ## runner implementation
-create a runner of "named function" a "named function" is a basic structure with two properties:
+create a runner of "named function"

+A "named function" is a basic structure with two properties:
 - a value ("fizz", "buzz", "fizzbuzz" or self number value)
 - a predicate to determine if value should be returned or not
 ```json